-- Inquiring of management and, where appropriate, those charged with governance, as to whether the Academy Trust is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence, if any, with relevant licensing or regulatory authorities; - Communicating identified laws and regulations to the engagement team and remaining alert to any indications of non-compliance throughout our audit; and - Considering the risk of acts by the Academy Trust which were contrary to applicable laws and regulations, including fraud.
+Inquiring of management and, where appropriate, those charged with governance, as to whether the Academy Trust is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations;

+- Inspecting correspondence, if any, with relevant licensing or regulatory authorities; - Communicating identified laws and regulations to the engagement team and remaining alert to any indications of non-compliance throughout our audit; and - Considering the risk of acts by the Academy Trust which were contrary to applicable laws and regulations, including fraud.

-We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as the funding agreement with the Department of Education, tax legislation, pension legislation, the Companies Act 2006, the Charities SORP 2019 and the Academies Accounts Direction 2021 to 2022.
+We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as the funding agreement with the Department of Education, tax legislation, pension legislation, the Companies Act 2006, the Charities SORP 2019 and the Academies Accounts Direction 2022 to 2023.

-In addition, we evaluated the Trustees' and management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls) and determined that the principal risks were related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to income recognition (which we pinpointed to the cut off assertion) and significant one-off or unusual transactions.
+In addition, we evaluated the Trustees' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of override of controls, and determined that the principal risks were related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to income recognition (which we pinpointed to the cut off assertion subject to your income recognition significant fraud risk)) and significant one-off or unusual transactions.